who we are

 Eitan Bronstein Aparicio is an Israeli educator.
 He received his MA in Hermeneutics from Bar Ilan University.
 After serving for over ten years as the coordinator of encounters and projects between Jews and Arabs at the School for Peace at Neve Shalom – Wahat al-Salam – he founded the NGO Zochrot and served as its Director until 2011.
-He’s the author of numerous articles and published "The Nakba in Hebrew: Israeli-Jewish Awareness of the Palestinian Catastrophe and Internal Refugees," in Masalha, Nur (ed.), Catastrophe Remembered: Palestine, Israel and the Internal Refugees.
-Zed Books, 2005.
-In 2015 he co-founded De-Colonizer, and is its current co-director.
+He is the author of numerous articles.
+Among them "The Nakba in Hebrew: Israeli-Jewish Awareness of the Palestinian Catastrophe and Internal Refugees," in Masalha, Nur (ed.), Catastrophe Remembered: Palestine, Israel and the Internal Refugees: Zed Books, 2005.
+In 2015 he co-founded De-Colonizer and is its current co-director.
 He is also a video director and editor.